openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 - three times a month at a time suited for ET, WET, CET, PST, IST timezones;
 - once a month in the "West shifted meeting" at a time suited for PT, ET, WET, CET timezones.

-The verification teams meet once a week.
+The verification teams meet once a week in a specific meeting.

 The synchronisation between sub-projects can be hosted in the CVA6 main project meetings or in verification meetings.